gadmm/RFCs/rfcs/interop.md

 what is done in the Go language [(details)](https://github.com/golang/go/blob/9acdc705e7d53a59b8418dd0beb570db35f7a744/src/runtime/malloc.go#L77-L99).

-The proposed implementation work is to demonstrate and implement aa address space map for the non-multicore GC, starting from Jacques-Henri Jourdan's original approach of reserving a single contiguous virtual address space at
+The proposed implementation work is to demonstrate and implement an address space map for the non-multicore GC, starting from Jacques-Henri Jourdan's original approach of reserving a single contiguous virtual address space at